-Section 6.11 - Prohibition on Use and Disclosure of Social Security Numbers.
+Section 6.10 - Prohibition on Use and Disclosure of Social Security Numbers

-The Social Security Number of an officer covered by this Agreement shall not be disclosed and shall not be included on documents, except those essential for payroll or compensation purposes.
+The Social Security Number of an Officer covered by this Agreement shall not be disclosed and shall not be included on documents, except those essential for payroll or compensation purposes.

-Section 6.12 - Mediation.
+Section 6.11 - Mediation

-At any time during an investigation, prior to an accused officer giving a statement, the parties may agree to mediate the resolution of the Complaint Register investigation.
-The "parties" shall mean the accused officer, with or without his or her Lodge representative, and a representative of IAD or IPRA, as appropriate.
+At any time during an investigation, the parties may agree to mediate the resolution of the Complaint Register investigation.
+The "parties" shall mean the accused Officer, with or without his or her Lodge representative, and a representative of IAD or IPRA, as appropriate.
 The IAD/IPRA investigator assigned to the case will not be present at the mediation.

-Prior to the mediation session, IAD/IPRA shall cause the accused officer to be served with a Notice of Administrative Rights and a Notice of Charges and Allegations, which will include the rule violation and the factual basis therefore.
+Prior to the mediation session, IAD/IPRA shall cause the accused Officer to be served with a Notice of Administrative Rights and a Notice of Charges and Allegations, which will include the rule violation and the factual basis therefore.
 Neither party is required to meet.

 The representatives at the meeting shall discuss the allegations and IAD's/IPRA's position regarding the finding of the case.
 The parties shall discuss whether they can reach accord as to a disposition.
-By accepting the discipline, the accused officer is waiving his or her right to grieve or appeal the decision, and the accused officer is not required to submit any statement or response.
-If the accused officer does not agree with IAD's/IPRA's position, the disciplinary process will continue as designated.
+By accepting the discipline, the accused Officer is waiving his or her right to grieve or appeal the decision, and the accused Officer is not required to submit any statement or response.
+If the accused Officer does not agree with IAD's/IPRA's position, the disciplinary process will continue as designated.

-Statements made and information relayed at the mediation which are not included in the file will not be used against the officer or included in the file at any later date.
+Statements made and information relayed at the mediation which are not included in the file will not be used against the Officer or included in the file at any later date.

-If IAD/IPRA and the accused officer agree on a penalty less than separation, it is binding on both parties.
-However, the Superintendent retains the right to seek the separation of an officer.
+If IAD/IPRA and the accused Officer agree on a penalty less than separation, it is binding on both parties.
+However, the Superintendent retains the right to seek the separation of an Officer.

-Section 6.13 - Review Procedures.
+Section 6.12 - Review Procedures

-The procedures for the review of recommendations for discipline, such as Command Channel Review, and the procedures by which officers covered by the Agreement may challenge the recommendation and imposition of discipline which currently exist, such as the Discipline Screening Program, Direct Appeal to the Superintendent, the Police Board, etc., will continue to exist and be available to said officers except as expressly modified or eliminated as set forth in the Agreement.
+The procedures for the review of recommendations for discipline, such as Command Channel Review, and the procedures by which Officers covered by the Agreement may challenge the recommendation and imposition of discipline which currently exist will continue to exist and be available to said Officers except as expressly modified or eliminated as set forth in the Agreement.